bifurcation/expect-ct/draft-stark-expect-ct.md

 ## Noting Expect-CT

-Upon receipt of the Expect-CT response header field containing an `enforce` directive, the UA notes the host as a Known Expect-CT Host, storing the host's domain name and its associated Expect-CT directives in non-volatile storage.
+Upon receipt of the Expect-CT response header field, the UA notes the host as a Known Expect-CT Host, storing the host's domain name and its associated Expect-CT directives in non-volatile storage.
 The domain name and associated Expect-CT directives are collectively known as "Expect-CT metadata".

-The UA MUST note a host as a Known Expect-CT Host if and only if it received the Expect-CT response header field over an error-free TLS connection, including the validation added in {{expect-ct-compliance}}, that included the `enforce` directive.
+The UA MUST note a host as a Known Expect-CT Host if and only if it received the Expect-CT response header field over an error-free TLS connection, including the validation added in {{expect-ct-compliance}}.

-To note a host as a Known Expect-CT Host, the UA MUST set its Expect-CT metadata to the effective expiration date and report-uri (if any) given in the most recently received valid Expect-CT header.
+To note a host as a Known Expect-CT Host, the UA MUST set its Expect-CT metadata given in the most recently received valid Expect-CT header.

 For forward compatibility, the UA MUST ignore any unrecognized Expect-CT header directives, while still processing those directives it does